-One interesting thing about the while loop is that if the loop condition is false, the while loop may not execute at all.
-It is sometimes the case that we want a loop to execute at least once, such as when displaying a menu.
-To facilitate this, C++ offers the do while loop:
+One interesting thing about the while loop is that if the loop condition is initially false, the while loop will not execute at all.
+It is sometimes the case that we know we want a loop to execute at least once, such as when displaying a menu.
+To help facilitate this, C++ offers the do-while loop:

 do statement; while (condition);

-// nSelection must be declared outside do/while loop
+// selection must be declared outside do/while loop

 // such as a switch statement

-One interesting thing about the above example is that the nSelection variable must be declared outside of the do block.
-Think about it for a moment and see if you can figure out why that is.
+One interesting thing about the above example is that the selection variable must be declared outside of the do block.
+Why do you think that is?

-If the nSelection variable is declared inside the do block, it will be destroyed when the do block terminates, which happens before the while conditional is executed.
-But we need the variable to use in the while conditional -- consequently, the nSelection variable must be declared outside the do block.
+If the selection variable were to be declared inside the do block, it would be destroyed when the do block terminates, which happens before the while conditional is executed.
+But we need the variable to use in the while conditional -- consequently, the selection variable must be declared outside the do block.

 |5.7 -- For statements|